tytydraco/yessleep/out/Never_Ever_Book_A_Red_Eye_Flight_From_A_Suspicious_Website.md

 Anyway, I began to hear screams (from the few passengers still awake), as the flight crew began attacking the passengers.

-Now, it looked like a total blood bath inside the plane.
+Now, there was blood everywhere and it looked like a total blood bath inside the plane.

-The sight of blood proved too much for me and soon, I passed out.
+The sight of blood proved too much for me and eventually, I passed out.

-When I finally came to, everything was back to normal and there were no signs that a massacre had just taken place a couple of hours ago.
+When I finally came to, everything appeared to be back to normal and there were no signs that a massacre had just taken place a couple of hours ago.

 The plane was about to land so, most of the passengers who I thought were dead were now, wide awake.